WeatherLab/fsodoc/source/installation/index.rst

 That's it!

-If you're new to CodeIgniter, please read the :doc:`Getting Started <../intro/index>` section of the User Guide to begin learning how to build dynamic PHP applications.
+If you're new to FSO, please read the :doc:`Getting Started <../intro/index>` section of the User Guide to begin learning how to build dynamic PHP applications.
 Enjoy!